What A Sarasota Florida Mobile Home Inspection Should NOT Be Used For!

 Before putting their home on the market, many mobile homeowners apply fresh coats of paint to the walls and ceiling.
 It’s easy to win by organizing the property and potentially increasing home value, and any buyer can appreciate a brighter, fresher space.

 That said, beware of random patches of new paint or a single wall or ceiling sporting a fresh coat.
-These uneven paint jobs could hide anything from mold to cracks to water damage.
+These uneven paint jobs could hide anything from mold, cracks, and water damage.
 It is important to address these concerns with the seller and your mobile home broker before signing any paperwork.
-If you see random fresh paint, make sure to ask for details from the seller.
+If you see random fresh paint, ask for details from the seller.

 Unexpected odors